 All institutions of higher education are required by federal law to conduct a biennial review of campus alcohol and other drug programs and policies.

-The 2016 Biennial Review Committee was comprised of faculty, staff and students and met May-August 2016 to conduct the federally required biennial review.
+The 2018 Biennial Review Committee comprised of faculty, staff and students met from May to August 2018 to conduct the federally required biennial review of the U-M Alcohol and Other Drug Policy for Students, Faculty and Staff.
 Several subcommittees also met during these months, discussing student organization accountability, consistency of enforcement, and alcohol storage on campus.

 The committee determined that the University of Michigan is in compliance with federal requirements for the University of Michigan Alcohol and Other Drug Policy for Students, Faculty and Staff.
 The policy document is distributed electronically to every student, faculty and staff member on an annual basis and is also included in the Annual Security Report & Annual Fire Safety Report.
 It is also linked in the mandatory online course required for all incoming first year and undergraduate transfer students, and is referenced in parent and student orientation materials.
 Recommendations on enhancing distribution are detailed below.

-The committee unanimously endorsed including the following: 1) Language to address alcohol storage on campus, 2) Expansion of the Medical Amnesty provision, and 3) Other minor revisions.
-They also noted that most of the 2014 recommendations have been implemented successfully, most notably the formation of the Law Enforcement Collaborative, which brings together campus and community officials to share data and evaluate potential legal strategies.
-Other recommendations require more attention and are in progress..
+They also noted that most of the 2016 recommendations have been implemented successfully, most notably the formation of the Law Enforcement Collaborative, which brings together campus and community officials to share data and evaluate potential legal strategies.
+Other recommendations require more attention and are in progress.

 The committee reviewed accomplishments, as well as the Alcohol and Other Drug Typology Matrix, to determine program effectiveness.
 Committee members were asked to identify strengths and weaknesses in program components.
-Members sited the strong collaborations within Student Life departments as well as law enforcement as the major strength surrounding this work.
-The challenges of working in a decentralized environment and the limited time and resources available to implement improvement measures continue to be areas for improvement.
+Members sited the strong collaborations within Student Life departments and law enforcement are among the major strengths surrounding this work.
+The challenges of working in a decentralized environment and the limited time and resources available to implement improvement measures continue to be areas of focus.

 Recommendations for continued improvement include: